dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 </body>
 ```

 This code is available to run at [Plunker: AngularJS two-way binding](http://plnkr.co/edit/guuX5XYIYwI7OcoflTur?p=preview).

 In our controller, we set up the `$scope.text` model.
 In our template, we associate this model with the `<input>` using `ng-model="text"`.
 When we change the input value in the UI, the model will also be updated in the controller.
+We can see this in the `$watch()`.

+> **Note:** Using `$watch()` in a controller is debateable practice.
+We've done it here for _example purposes_.
+In your own AngularJS apps, take into consideration that there are alternatives to using `$watch()` in controllers (such as events), and always deregister watches `$onDestroy`.

 This is two-way binding in AngularJS.
 As you can see, we didn't set up any events or handlers to explicitly signal the controller that the model was updated in the UI.
 The `text` data binding in the template automatically uses a [watcher](https://medium.com/@kentcdodds/counting-angularjs-watchers-11c5134dc2ef) to display changes to the model.
-We can also `$watch()` the model in the controller.
+We can also `$watch()` the model.
+Watching should be done in services or directive `link` functions, not in controllers

 > **Note:** AngularJS uses what's called the [digest cycle](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest) (dirty checking) to compare a value with the previous value.
 You can read more about dirty checking in AngularJS in the section on <a href="#change-detection" target="_self">change detection</a>.